Toronto

 • Connectivity

-Free public Wi-Fi is available in most downtown cafes and public squares.
+Free Wi-Fi is available in most public squares and cafes throughout the city.

 Safety Tips